Amsterdam in December is a truly magical time of year. Here are 8 of my favorite things to do as a local!

 Ride a Boat to See Amsterdam Light Festival

-My favorite activity to do in Amsterdam in December is take a boat tour on the canals to view the Amsterdam Light Festival.
+My favorite winter activity in Amsterdam is take a boat tour on the canals to view the Amsterdam Light Festival.
 For a little over an hour, you sit on a boat sipping hot chocolate, gluhwein (mulled wine) or tea, and get taken around to view the amazing light installations around the city.

 I’ve done the yearly Amsterdam Light Festival two ways, by myself on a bike and with a boat tour, and I prefer going with the boat tour because the tour guide explains each art installation to me.

-Experiencing the Amsterdam Light Festival with context is more enjoyable, and for less than €20 a person, information and drinks makes this tour one of the best value ones in Amsterdam.
+Experiencing the Amsterdam Light Festival with context is more enjoyable, and for less than €20 a person, information and drinks makes this canal cruise one of the best value tours in Amsterdam.

 Pro Tip: Make sure to book a boat that’s an open-air one or semi-open because it’s not as nice viewing the lit art displays from an enclosed boat with scratched up or foggy windows.
 This goes the same for really any canal tour; I always recommend going on an open-air boat!